1 9 5 4 – 1 9 7 4 (USA)

 Lassie first touched the hearts of moviegoers in 1943’s feature film Lassie Come Home, but the talented collie soon switched media, first with a radio series from 1947 to 1950, then with this wildly successful long-running live-action TV series beginning in 1954.

-Lassie first lived on a family farm near the town of Calverton, where she was the loving companion of Jeff Miller (Tommy Rettig, pictured at right), his widowed mother, and “Gramps.”
+Lassie first lived on a family farm near the town of Calverton, where she was the loving companion of Jeff Miller (Tommy Rettig), his widowed mother, and “Gramps.”

 For three years, Jeff and Lassie would rescue each other and anyone else in a perilous situation, always at precisely the right moment.